hoangsonww/Brewed-Bliss-Coffee-Website/README.md

 ## Project Overview

 This project, titled **Brewed Bliss Coffee**, is the final project for the **COMP-126** class at **University of North Carolina at Chapel Hill** under the instruction of **Professor Tessa Joseph-Nicholas**.
 It is a comprehensive, fully-responsive website designed for a soon-to-open coffee shop, Brewed Bliss, located in Chapel Hill, NC.
-The website aims to provide an engaging and immersive experience for users.
+The website aims to provide an engaging and immersive experience for ALL users, including both customers and potential business partners.

 ## Project Objectives